ontoportal/documentation/docs/_management/reference_4store.md

 ```

 First, the 4store backend is built without any authentication,
-so anyone would be able to gain full read/write access to the triple store.
+so anyone with access to it can gain full read/write access to the triple store.
 In addition to ontology graphs,
 this triple store contains other sensitive information
 such as user accounts with password hashes.